Welcome the season with crafty springtime activities.

 Eager to say goodbye to a long and hard winter, we're welcoming spring at our household.

 As soon as they were able to stand, my babies loved to "wash the walls and windows" (water and a paint brush or sponge in a bucket).
 Once everything is clean, celebrate by hanging up prisms or homemade sun catchers.
-DIY toddler sun catchers are easy to make with either contact paper or wax paper and tissue paper or glue and food coloring!
+DIY toddler sun catchers are easy to make with contact paper or wax paper and tissue paper!

 Spring means renewal and blooming flowers.
 Gardening with your baby is a perfect way to share the joys of the outdoors with her.
 Choose fragrant herbs and hardy flowers and give your toddler her own little spot to tend.
 Make a stepping stone with baby hand prints or a mosaic design.